sarsteg/pybank-pypoll-big-data-analysis/README.md

-# Python Challenge 3
+# Python Data Analysis

-These two projects were completed as a part of Challenge 3 for UTSA Data Analysis and Visualization Bootcamp.
+By creating a script in Python, I have created a powerful option for handling big data.
 The datasets for the projects are intentionally large to showcase one of the limits of Excel-based analysis.
-By creating a script in Python, we can create a powerful option for handling big data.
 Each project below has its own script for the analysis.
 The script can be found in the Project's folder.
 Within each projects folder is a copy of the original data, in the sub-folder **Resources**.
 An export of each analysis is available in a textfile in the sub-folder **Analysis**.
 Websites used to inform my script for each project can be found in the folder **Support Documents**.

 Each project successfully reads a csv file, analyzes the data, and displays the results in the terminal and a textfile.
 Other features in the projects include for loops, defining functions, lists, dictionaries, if statements, addition assignment, and basic arithmetic.